dotnet/docs/docs/framework/deployment/windows/xp.md

 You cannot install the .NET Framework 4.5 or later on Windows XP.
 Instead, you must upgrade to a later Windows version to use a later version of the .NET Framework.

-- On Windows Vista, the [.NET Framework 4.5.2]() is the latest supported version.
-- On Windows 7 and later, the [.NET Framework 4.6.2]() is the latest supported version.

-The .NET Framework 4.6.2 is included with the latest version of Windows 10.
+The .NET Framework 4.6.2 is included with the latest version of [Windows 10](https://www.microsoft.com/software-download/windows10).

-You may want to contact the publisher of the app, to see if they support Windows XP with another version of their app.
+You may need to contact the publisher of the app, to see if they support Windows XP.

 ## .NET Framework 4.0.3